Click the FAQ's below to view relevant answers.

 Yukon has 19 Members of the Legislative Assembly; one to represent each electoral district established by the Electoral District Boundaries Act.

-You can find all the employment opportunities on this link.
+You can find all the employment opportunities on this link

-The Elections Act was amended in 2020 to introduce a fixed election date.
-The next territorial election is to held Monday, November 3, 2025 and thereafter on a date that is the first Monday of November four years following the previous election.
-Notwithstanding, there is currently a minority government and an election may be called prior to the next formal election date.
+The next territorial general election is to be held by Monday, November 3, 2025.
+However, there is currently a minority government and an election can be called prior to that election date.

 Any group that has been organized to promote candidates for election to the Legislative Assembly may apply to the Chief Electoral Officer to form a registered political party.